America Abbayi: Plot

 The plot revolves around young Raja (Master Shravan Shankar), the son of an Indian American, medical doctor Jyotsna (Ashwini).
-Jyotsna works at the Hurley Medical Center and lives with her father Sivaram (Kaikala Satyanarayana) and younger sister Pratima.
-Jytosna travels to India on a vacation, and meets her friend Sarada (Radhika Sarathkumar); while Sarada's father Raja Rao (Gummadi Venkateswara Rao) suffers a heart attack; Jyotsna is then introduced to Sarada's husband Shekhar (Charan Raj) a businessman who is into international trade.
+Jyotsna works at the Hurley Medical Center and lives with her father, Sivaram (Kaikala Satyanarayana) and younger sister, Pratima.
+She travels to India for a vacation, and meets her friend, Sarada (Radhika).
+During her visit, Sarada's father, Raja Rao (Gummadi Venkateswara Rao) suffers a heart attack.
+Jyotsna is then introduced to Sarada's husband, Shekhar (Charan Raj), a businessman who is into international trade.

-Later, it is revealed that Raja is the son of Sarada, and her first husband Sudhakar (Chandra Mohan) who died in a road mishap on the day of their wedding.
+Later, it is revealed that Raja is the son of Sarada, and her first husband Sudhakar (Chandra Mohan) who died in a road accident the day of their wedding.
 Subsequently, Jyotsna adopts Raja, and requests Sarada to get married and lead a normal life.
-Upon knowing this truth, Sarada's husband Shekhar vents out his frustration on Sarada for not revealing this before their wedding.
+Upon knowing this truth, Sarada's husband Shekhar vents out his frustration at Sarada for not revealing this before their wedding.
 In the meantime, Raja Rao's health deteriorates, and the family moves to the U.S. for Raja Rao's treatment with the help of Shekhar and Jyotsna.
 Raja Rao undergoes surgery in the U.S. and slowly recuperates.
 Pradeep (Rajasekhar) along with his friend (Y. G. Mahendran) work as Chauffeurs sponsored by Sivaram.
 Sivaram introduces Jyotsna to Pradeep, and they both fall in love.
 On the other hand, Shekhar moves to a different house with his wife Sarada.